-If your system complains about about a failed upgrade, package managers conflicts, broken upgrades, or other package related issues, there are several common fixes to these problems.
+If your system complains about a failed upgrade, package managers conflicts, broken upgrades, or other package related issues, there are several common fixes to these problems.
 Some package manager issues can be resolved with the graphical update program, but many require the command line.
 If you get the red circle in the status bar, run these commands to fix your package manager:

-sudo apt clean sudo apt update -m sudo dpkg --configure -a sudo apt install -f sudo apt dist-upgrade sudo apt autoremove
+sudo apt clean sudo apt update -m sudo dpkg --configure -a sudo apt install -f sudo apt dist-upgrade sudo apt autoremove --purge

 Sometimes, you may see some packages that are still broken and need to be installed manually or purged manually.
 There may be broken dependencies or cyclical dependencies.
 If so, these commands can help:

 This command reinstalls the package.
 This can be convenient when the package has many reverse dependencies.